d-patel01/Airfare-Price-Predictor/README.md

 ## Objectives

-- The objective is the make accurate airfare predictions based on existing known airfare prices.
+- The objective is the make accurate airfare predictions based on existing airfare prices.

 ## Methodology